As a business owner in the

 5. Take Lessons

 Taking inspirations from other industries can help you learn crucial survival lessons.
 Take the fashion industry for example; there are new trends and buying patterns in the fashion industry every season.
+The businesses in the industry have learned to cope with their dynamic customer base and you can educate yourself by studying these businesses.

 Usually, you will see a fashion store changing its layout and merchandise on a regular basis.
 This is because their customers expect the latest offerings in the store and the business owners oblige by providing exactly that.